eren/notes/linux-internals/process.md

 The `sched_exec` function is used to determine the least loaded processor that can execute the new program and to migrate the current process to it.

+- Check the file descriptor of given binary
+    - Does it start with / ?
+    - Does it contain `AT_FDCWD` (which we passed earlier) describing given executable binary is interpreted relative to the current working directory of the calling process.

+- Set `bprm->interp` with the same filename.
+This is updated later with the real program interpreter.
+This depends on the binary format of the program.

+- Call `bprm_mm_init` which initializes `mm_struct` structure representing address space of a process (memory management is a lengthy topic in linux so let's leave it there).

+- Calculate the count of command line arguments, count of environment variables and set it to `bprm->argc` and `bprm->envc` respectively checking `MAX_ARGS_STRINGS`.

+- Call `prepare_binprm` which fills `uid` from inode and reads `128` bytes from the executable file to check the type of the executable program.
+The rest of the program is read later.

+- Copy the filename of the executable binary file, command line arguments and environment variables to the `linux_bprm` with the call of the `copy_strings_kerne`l function.

+- Set the pointer to the top of new program's stack that we set in the `bprm_mm_init` function:

+    ```
+    bprm->exec = bprm->p;
+    ```
+- Call `exec_bprm`

+## Executing The Program (exec_bprm)
+- Store the `pid` and the `pid` seen from the namespace of the current task.
+- Call `search_binary_handler`.
+There are different binary handles in the linux kernel:
+   * `binfmt_script` - support for interpreted scripts that are starts from the [#!](https://en.wikipedia.org/wiki/Shebang_%28Unix%29) line;
+   * `binfmt_misc` - support different binary formats, according to runtime configuration of the Linux kernel;
+   * `binfmt_elf` - support [elf](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) format;
+   * `binfmt_aout` - support [a.out](https://en.wikipedia.org/wiki/A.out) format;
+   * `binfmt_flat` - support for [flat](https://en.wikipedia.org/wiki/Binary_file#Structure) format;
+   * `binfmt_elf_fdpic` - Support for [elf](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) [FDPIC](http://elinux.org/UClinux_Shared_Library#FDPIC_ELF) binaries;
+   * `binfmt_em86` - support for Intel [elf](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) binaries running on [Alpha](https://en.wikipedia.org/wiki/DEC_Alpha) machines.

+- `search_binary_handler` tries each of the handlers with `load_binary` call and passes `bprm` structure.
+If given handler supports the program, it starts to prepare the executable binary for execution.
+In our case, we will look at ELF.

+- `binfmt_elf` checks the ELF magic number.
+Remember this information is available already in `bprm` structure as `128` bytes were read beforehand.

+## ELF Loading
+- `load_elf_binary` checks the architecture and type of the executable file
+- Load program header table
+- Read program interpreter (`.interp` section) and libraries linked with the executable file from the disk and load them into memory
+- Setup the stack for the program and map into a correct location
+- Map `.bss` and `brk` section and do many other things.
+- At the end, call `start_thread` and pass 3 arguments.
+   * Set of [registers](https://en.wikipedia.org/wiki/Processor_register) for the new task;
+   * Address of the entry point of the new task;
+   * Address of the top of the stack for the new task.

 # Links
 [How does the Linux kernel run a program](https://0xax.gitbooks.io/linux-insides/content/SysCall/syscall-4.html) by 0xax